twbs/bootstrap-sass/README.md

 Upstream changes to the Bootstrap project can now be pulled in using the `convert` rake task.

-Here's an example run that would pull down the `3.0.0-wip` branch from the main twbs/bootstrap repo:
+Here's an example run that would pull down the `3.0.0-wip` branch from the main twbs/bootstrap repo (defaults to `master`):

     % bundle exec rake 'convert[3.0.0-wip]'